EzeBernardine/100daysofcode/100daysR2/README.md

 ```
 <img src="./img/display-grid-only.png" alt="">

-But with justity-item, the contents a aligned at the center in a horizontal or inline format
+But with justity-item, the contents are aligned at the center in a horizontal or inline format

 ```css
 .container {